Eve Tigwell, Garden Centre Inspector

 Learn more about becoming a Landscape Industry Certified professional.
 Find test dates, study materials, and more.
 Follow us on Twitter!

 Recognizing Canadian companies that raise the level of professionalism in the landscape industry.
+2016 awards ceremony to be held in Kelowna, BC this August.

 Canada’s coast to coast, three-day celebration of National Garden Day which is held annually on the Friday before Father’s Day.